trinker/tagger/README.md

 This output is built into **tagger** as the `presidential_debates_2012_pos` data set, which we'll use form this point on in the demo.

+Note that the user may choose to use CoreNLP as a backend by setting `engine = coreNLP`.
+To ensure that coreNLP is setup properly use `check_setup`.

 Plotting
 --------